apache/couchdb/src/docs/rfcs/018-mango-covering-json-index.md

     field references in mango, `person.address.zip`.
 - There is no notation to include the whole document, that is, no equivalent of `emit(doc.name, doc)`.
+- `"include": []` is equivalent to omitting the `include` field.
+- Ordering of the fields in `include` is not important.
+They can be reordered before storing if needed (eg, sorted).
 - It will be an error to include a field in both `fields` and `include`.
 This should be rejected by the `_index` call.
 - The `include` field would be rejected for `text` type indexes.